 Michigan’s second largest city boasts a vibrant downtown and all that goes along with it.

-- Feel baby bop to the beats at a Broadway Grand Rapids production like The Sound of Music (Feb.
-21-26, 2017).
+- Feel baby bop to the beats at a Broadway Grand Rapids production like Fiddler on the Roof (Oct.
+8-13, 2019).

 - Take in masterpieces of art and nature at the Frederik Meijer Gardens & Sculpture Park, including the “Mad Mom” sculpture.

-- Experience the Grand Rapids Downtown Market, a 23-vendor market hall on the inside and a showcase for the work of artisans outside (during special events).
+- Experience the Grand Rapids Downtown Market, a 20-plus vendor market hall on the inside and a showcase for the work of artisans outside (during special events).

 - Valet park and take in a true farm-to-table meal at six.one.six, the JW Marriott’s signature restaurant.